 RONI (Relative Oceanic Niño Index)

 Global warming created a measurement problem for El Niño watchers: if the whole tropical ocean is warmer than it used to be, a given Niño 3.4 anomaly no longer means what it once did.
 The atmosphere responds to contrasts — how much warmer the central Pacific is than the tropics around it — not to absolute readings against a past climatology.
-An index that ignores the warming baseline risks calling events "stronger" than their real atmospheric punch.
+An index that ignores the warming baseline risks calling events "stronger" than their real atmospheric punch, especially decades apart.

 Sources